 KSMI Training Series

-A series of webinars and workshops are being offered to demonstrate how sustainable manufacturing principles and practices can drive a strategy to enhance environmental performance and help achieve business goals and objectives into the future.
+A series of webinars and workshops were offered to demonstrate how sustainable manufacturing principles and practices can drive a strategy to enhance environmental performance and help achieve business goals and objectives into the future.

-Hosted at manufacturing sites, the major themes of the initiative include sustainable value stream mapping, incorporating a life cycle perspective, implementing aspects of the new ISO 14001:2015 standard, sustainable product development, and developing a culture for sustainability and innovation.
-Throughout emphasis will be placed on economic competitiveness.
+Hosted at manufacturing sites, the major themes of the initiative included sustainable value stream mapping, incorporating a life cycle perspective, implementing aspects of the new ISO 14001:2015 standard, sustainable product development, and developing a culture for sustainability and innovation.
+Throughout the training series an emphasis was placed on economic competitiveness.

-Professional development hours (PDH) will be available for all workshop attendees.
-KPPC will also provide no cost technical assistance for Kentucky manufacturers.
+KPPC continues to provide no cost technical assistance for Kentucky manufacturers.

 Module 1 (November 2017)

 Webinar 1: Sustainable Manufacturing Initiative

 This webinar defined sustainable manufacturing and outlined the purpose and elements of the Kentucky Sustainable Manufacturing Initiative.
 View the recording of Webinar 1.

 – November 8, 2017 (Recorded)